-Leaves -Leaves make a great mulch, and they’re also free.
+- Leaves – Leaves make a great mulch, and they’re also free.
 Apply a layer 2 to 3 inches thick.
 Partially shredded leaves are less likely to mat and shed water than whole leaves, homeowners can run leaves through a shredder or pass the lawn mower over them a few times to produce a better mulch.
-Composting leaves like oak leaves, which have a lot of cellulose and break down slowly, with some grass clippings for a week or two will improve the mulch.
+Composting leaves like oak leaves, which have a lot of cellulose and break down slowly, with grass clippings for a week or two will improve them as mulch.

 - Bark – Bark mulches should be applied 3 to 4 inches deep.
 Because they’re a recycled byproduct of the lumber industry, they’re preferable to wood chips, which may be made from trees felled solely for the manufacture of mulch.
 Look for products expressly labeled “bark mulch,” not just wood or hardwood mulch.

-- Wood chips – When obtained from local arborists who create them from their daily prunings, wood chips are a good choice and may even be available free.
-Three to four inches is the proper application depth. since, there is some evidence that freshly chipped wood can rob nitrogen from soil, you should compost them first, or let them “season” in a pile for a few weeks, especially if the wood chips will be used in a vegetable garden.
+- Wood chips – When obtained from local arborists who create them from their daily prunings, wood chips are a good choice and may even be available for free.
+Proper application depth is 3 to 4 inches.
+Since there is some evidence that freshly chipped wood can rob nitrogen from soil, you should compost them first or let them “season” in a pile for a few weeks, especially if the wood chips will be used in a vegetable garden.

 - Pine needles – Pine needles are light and fluffy and don’t get compacted, so water penetrates easily.
 Apply a layer 4 to 6 inches thick.
 Because they tend to lower soil pH, they’re best used around acid-loving plants.

-Growing “green manures”—grains and legumes used as cover crops—is a good way to increase the amount of organic matter and nutrients in soil.
-Cover crops reduce the need for fertilizer, help aerate the soil, increase its capacity to conserve moisture and protect it from compaction and erosion during storms.
+Growing “green manures” — grains and legumes used as cover crops — is a good way to increase the amount of organic matter and nutrients in soil.
+Cover crops reduce the need for fertilizer, help aerate the soil, increase its capacity to conserve moisture, and protect it from compaction and erosion during storms.
 They also help suppress weeds.
-Grains such as wheat and oats are especially good at increasing soil organic matter.
-Leguminous cover crops, like alfalfa, clovers, or cow peas, contain nitrogen-fixing bacteria in their root nodules, and remove nitrogen from the atmosphere and make it available in soil.
+Grains such as wheat and oats are especially good at increasing soil’s organic matter.
+Leguminous cover crops, like alfalfa, clovers or cow peas, contain nitrogen-fixing bacteria in their root nodules that remove nitrogen from the atmosphere and make it available in soil.

 - Use cover crops over bare vegetable beds in winter.